holochain/holochain-rust/README.md

 **The following instructions are for developing Holochain Core or the HDK itself**

 There are two components needed currently to run Holochain applications, the core (what's in this repo) and also [the networking engine](https://github.com/holochain/n3h).
-You can install and work on core using the built-in mock network following the instructions below, but if you want to actually test out your apps using the real networking, you will have to install [the networking engine](https://github.com/holochain/n3h).
+You can install and work on core using the built-in mock network following the instructions below, but if you want to actually test out your apps using the real networking, you will have to install [the networking component](https://github.com/holochain/n3h) following the instructions in the readme there.
+(Note: please see the instructions in the [`hc` command-line tool readme](./cmd/README.md#using-real-networking) or the [container readme](./container/README.md#using-real-networking) for how to configure the tools to use the find and activate the networking component.

 There are three approaches to building and testing Holochain: using `make`, `docker` or `nix`: